makilezx/Scientific-Trends-in-Online-Work-A-Bibliometric-Exploration/README.md

 ![AuthorsProductionOverTime-2023-11-05](https://github.com/makilezx/Scientific-Trends-in-Online-Work-A-Bibliometric-Exploration/assets/50851469/4cacedbe-f9a1-4833-9838-94726ed2bf37)
 ![AuthorImpact-2023-11-05](https://github.com/makilezx/Scientific-Trends-in-Online-Work-A-Bibliometric-Exploration/assets/50851469/89c8ae0a-276b-46e6-9635-891b1dc5d486)

 ##### The trend of annual production in this field has been identified.
-Interestingly, the growth coincides with the COVID-19 pandemic, aligning with the emergence of this descriptor in the themes of scientific papers.
+Interestingly, the growth coincides with the COVID-19 pandemic, aligning with the emergence of this descriptor in scientific papers.
 This may indicate that within this scientific field, there has been an exploration of the implications of the pandemic on online work, as reflected in the evolution of topics.
 ![AnnualScientificProduction-2023-11-05](https://github.com/makilezx/Scientific-Trends-in-Online-Work-A-Bibliometric-Exploration/assets/50851469/f38e742e-8daa-4397-80fd-d45b851bfb01)
 ![thematic evolution od 2021](https://github.com/makilezx/Scientific-Trends-in-Online-Work-A-Bibliometric-Exploration/assets/50851469/376a6ae8-ab1c-467e-891e-d08d23a9a553)